Esri/arcgis-maps-sdk-java-samples/portal/oauth/README.md

 ## How to use the sample

 When you run the sample, the app will load a web map which contains premium content.
 You will be challenged for an ArcGIS Online login to view the private layers.
 Enter a user name and password for an ArcGIS Online named user account (such as your ArcGIS for Developers account).
-If you authenticate successfully, the traffic layer will display, otherwise the map will contain only the public basemap layer.
+If you authenticate successfully, the traffic layer will display, otherwise the map will contain only the public basemap style layer.

 ## How it works